Comment on page

 - 2.A description that includes, at least, the goal (the "why" not "what") of the change.
 Depending on complexity you might also include a description of how it works, alternative approaches that were rejected, benchmarks etc.

 Code review ensures we don’t have a single point of failure, have a shared understanding of how our systems work, and maintain a consistent level of quality across the codebase.
 All software commits should be reviewed by another engineer, e.g via a pull request.
 Given the time sensitivity of our work, responding to assigned reviews should be everyone’s top priority (i.e., review first, do your own work second).

 Security review and threat modeling ensures that we consider all of the security risks that an application may face.
-Before going live with a project, please reach out in the #security Slack channel to partner with a security team member to review your project.
+Before going live with a project, please reach out in the #questions-security Slack channel to request review of your project.

 Automated testing ensures we can move fast with safety.
 However, effective testing is a substantial time commitment that needs to be weighed against our need to ship as fast as possible.
 Use good judgment here, and consider a) the consequences of something failing, b) how fragile it’s likely to be, and c) how much time investment is needed to correctly test the component.